 - 1 tablespoon of paprika

-First things first, preheat your oven to 400 degrees and drain and rinse your chick peas.
+First things first, preheat your oven to 400 degrees and drain and rinse your chickpeas.

-Prepare your ingredients for the topping.
+Prepare your ingredients to top the roasted chickpeas.

 Put all of the ingredients in a bowl and mix them up.
 The amount of chili powder and hot sauce will of course determine the spice level, and like most things in life, you can handle more than you realize.